kinematic-lab/kinematic-lab/packages/utilities/README.md

 # `@kinematic-lab/utilities` <!-- omit in toc -->

-Blazingly-fast utilties for working with the future `@kinematic-lab` packages and general transitions in JavaScript ⚡
+Utilties for working with the future `@kinematic-lab` packages and general transitions in JavaScript ⚡

-Note that `@kinematic-lab/utilities` is **not** a full framework for crafting animations, but instead a set of tools focusing on quality-of-life when working with pure JavaScript transitions, from simple scroll-animations to three-dimensional-crazyness.
+Note that `@kinematic-lab/utilities` is **not** a full framework for crafting animations, but instead a set of tools focusing on quality-of-life when working with pure JavaScript transitions, from bezier implementations to vector implementations.

 <br />